 Member Communities

-Each year each community will submit an annual report to the SRWMO using Appendix C a template.
+Each year each community will submit an annual report to the SRWMO using Appendix C as a template.
 It is a “to do” list for the communities and a way for the SRWMO to ensure that this work is being completed.
 The SRWMO will set a due date for these annual reports before the SRWMO’s annual report to BWSR is due so community accomplishments can be included in the report to BWSR.

 If a member community is failing to implement their local water plan or SRWMO Plan, the SRWMO will: